vanderhoornm/android-MythTV-Leanfront/README.md

 ### Error handling

 Playback errors sometimes occur, often when skipping forward, but also at other times.
-The program will try to recover from the error and display a brief message that there was an error.
+The program will try to recover from the error.
+If you select in settings "Playback -> Show Playback Error Toast" it will display a brief message that there was an error.
 If errors continue, it will show a dialog box where you can choose to continue or exit.
 The "continue" option will attempt to bypass the error.
 This may not always succeed.
 Playback errors are logged, and you can see the log messages using the procedure in "Debugging" below.

 ### Debugging